Netbreeze-GmbH/boilerpipe/README.md

 #boilerpipe 1.2.1

 ##Changes in this Version of Boilerpipe#
-This is an extended version of [Boilerpipe 1.2.0](http://code.google.com/p/boilerpipe/).
+This is an extended version of [Boilerpipe 1.2.0 on google code](http://code.google.com/p/boilerpipe/).

 ###New features: